How Bad Could Bad Get?

 Irvine Housing Blog -- Home ownership rates will decline as homeowners lose their homes in foreclosure.
 With foreclosure comes bad credit; those with bad credit just got eliminated from the buyer pool.
 Therefore, people who lose their house to

-rental, and the previously owner-occupied home will likely enter the rental pool.
+foreclosure will move into a rental, and the previously owner-occupied home will likely enter the rental pool.
 (A popular misconception is that rents will go up.
 The number of rentals will increase along with the number of renters.)

 There will be some new buyers (like many on this board) who have cash and good credit; however, this group is small in number, far smaller than the number of foreclosures about to hit the market (if you don’t believe me, ask yourself how many potential buyers you know with cash and good credit.)
 This means a significant number, perhaps a majority, of the houses due to hit the market due to foreclosure will be purchased as